LASIK Technological Improvements

 Ziemer Ophthalmic Systems received FDA clearance in 2007 for its Ziemer Femtosecond Laser, an improved method of All Laser LASIK.
 This technological advancement is very significant for safety and better overall vision, as the Ziemer Femtosecond Laser has several physical advantages over the older IntraLase system.
 The Ziemer uses laser technology to generate short, microscopic, low-energy infrared laser pulses to perform All Laser LASIK.
 The Ziemer femtosecond laser uses more precisely focused laser pulses at thousands of times less energy per pulse than IntraLase, which makes it even safer.
 This is a point of drastic differentiation between the Ziemer femtosecond laser and IntraLase.

 Feinerman Vision Center was the first LASIK vision correction facility in California to offer this amazing new technology.
+We have their most advanced machine, which is Ziemer’s latest technology, called the Ziemer Z8 femtosecond laser.
 Please contact us directly to determine if you are a candidate.

 Ziemer LASIK (Z-LASIK)

 The Ziemer femtosecond laser is completely controlled and guided by our board certified ophthalmologist, Dr. Feinerman.
 It is completely bladeless.
 Z-LASIK is unique because it uses extremely small and rapid laser pulses to create the corneal flap (essential to the LASIK procedure).
 The lower energy released with each pulse using Ziemer technology is the main factor in improved overall safety.
 This gives our patients faster healing time and faster visual recovery than any other technology in the world.

 Orange County-based LASIK expert Dr. Gregg Feinerman has performed thousands of LASIK procedures since 1998.
 He believes this advancement in femtosecond laser technology has significant advantages over the older IntraLase technology.
 Dr. Feinerman always strives to provide the best patient care and highest level of safety for his Orange County area LASIK patients.
 Furthermore, he believes the more accurate Ziemer femtosecond laser enables more people to safely undergo LASIK eye surgery.

 Is Z-LASIK Safer Than Intralase?